Ecuador plaintiffs eye Chevron assets in Venezuela, Panama

-QUITO, March 2 The legal team representing Ecuadorean plaintiffs who won an $18 billion landmark case against oil giant Chevron for polluting the Amazon jungle will target the company's assets in Panama and Venezuela in a bid to collect the award.
+QUITO The legal team representing Ecuadorean plaintiffs who won an $18 billion (11.3 billion pounds) landmark case against oil giant Chevron (CVX.N) for polluting the Amazon jungle will target the company's assets in Panama and Venezuela in a bid to collect the award.

 Pablo Fajardo, the plaintiffs lead lawyer, told Reuters on Friday that they would first need countries outside Ecuador to recognize the validity of the sentence, and then could try to enforce the ruling there.